supposedly/nutshell/README.md

 ### Auxiliary transitions
 In general, the motion of a *moving* cell can only be described in Golly through two disconnected steps: first, a cell dies, and an independent, dead cell is born in the next tick with the other's cellstate.
-This, though logical in the context of a cellular automaton, is hard to describe as intuitive to the human writer; Nutshell for this reason provides a way of describing *auxiliary* transitions affecting other cells in the neighborhood than the central one, sharing as much of the same napkin as possible.
+Although it's logical in the context of a cellular automaton, this can be unintuitive to the rule's human writer; for that reason, Nutshell provides a way of describing *auxiliary* transitions affecting other cells in the neighborhood than the central one, sharing as much of the same napkin as possible.